 This game is free, however it is only to be used for classroom and personal use.
 It may not be published on any websites or other electronic media, or distributed in newsletters, bulletins, or any other form or sold for profit.

 *Feel free to modify it to suit your needs.
-Most of it is in MS Word format and can be changed easily.

 The Emotions Game:

 Introduction: You need to think before you say or do things because you may hurt someone's feelings.
 Remember what Jesus said, “You shall love your neighbor as yourself.”
 Matthew 22:39

 How can we show that we love God and our neighbor?
 We should do what God asks of us to show that we love him.
 How can we love our neighbor?
 God wants us to help others and to care about them and we should treat others how we would like to be treated.

 Review the emotions with your students (happy, angry, bored, ashamed, scared, anxious/nervous, sad, surprised, confused, and embarrassed).
 Discuss when and how we express each emotion.
 Example: How does someone look when they are sad?
 (Discuss.
 Have the students point to the sad face on the game board and make a sad face.)
 When can someone be said?
 (Discuss).
 What should we do when we see someone sad?
 (Discuss).

 We should be aware of how people feel and help them when needed.

 *This game can be used for many different things (introduction wise).
 Jesus loves me when I'm . . . sad, happy, etc. Jesus is with me when I feel . . .
 I should pray when I feel . . .